NFE2L2: Therapeutic

 Activation of the NRF2 (nuclear factor erythroid 2–related factor 2) pathway has been explored as a therapeutic strategy due to its role in regulating antioxidant and cytoprotective responses.
 One of the most clinically advanced NRF2 activators is dimethyl fumarate, marketed as Tecfidera by Biogen Idec.
 It was approved by the Food and Drug Administration in March 2013 following a successful Phase III clinical trial that demonstrated reduced relapse rates and delayed progression of disability in individuals with multiple sclerosis.

 Although the precise mechanism of action of dimethyl fumarate is not fully understood, it is known to activate the NRF2 signaling pathway.
 Both dimethyl fumarate and its active metabolite, monomethyl fumarate, promote NRF2 nuclear translocation and the subsequent transcription of antioxidant response element (ARE)-driven genes.
 In addition, they have been shown to act as nicotinic acid receptor agonists in vitro.

 Despite its clinical efficacy, dimethyl fumarate is associated with several adverse effects, including anaphylaxis, angioedema, progressive multifocal leukoencephalopathy (PML), lymphopenia, and liver damage.
 Common side effects include flushing and gastrointestinal symptoms such as diarrhea, nausea, and upper abdominal pain.

 Other NRF2 activators have also been investigated.
 The dithiolethiones are a class of organosulfur compounds known to induce NRF2 activity.
 Among them, oltipraz is the most extensively studied.
 Oltipraz has been shown to suppress tumor formation in multiple rodent tissues, including the bladder, colon, liver, lung, and pancreas, by upregulating NRF2-dependent detoxification pathways.
 However, clinical trials of oltipraz have failed to demonstrate clear therapeutic benefit and have reported significant toxicities, including neurotoxicity and gastrointestinal disturbances.
 Additionally, oltipraz has been found to generate superoxide radicals, which may offset its NRF2-mediated protective effects.

+MIND4-17 is a selective NRF2 activator which is used for research into this pathway.